ZoneMinder/zoneminder/README.txt

 subsets of monitors to be viewed independently. o    FEATURE - A generic external triggering interface has been included via the zmtrigger.pl script.
-A new monitor function 'Nodect' has been added to support this. o    FEATURE - Interaction between the web pages and the streaming daemons and other utilities has previously been not as secure as it could have been and open to possible abuse.
+A new monitor function `Nodect' has been added to support this. o    FEATURE - Interaction between the web pages and the streaming daemons and other utilities has previously been not as secure as it could have been and open to possible abuse.